bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 A user can log in, and we receive the Access- and Refresh token needed for accessing the JWT protected Web API.

+### Step 5: User not Authenticated -IDX10206: Unable to validate audience

 There is still one problem.
 After a successful login, the user is redirected to the home page of the application, but it looks like he isn't authenticated because the Register- and Login links are still visible.